Sviatoslav's invasion of Bulgaria: Background

+Bulgarian campaign

 Sviatoslav enthusiastically agreed to the Byzantine proposal.
 In August 967 or 968, the Rus' crossed the Danube into Bulgarian territory, defeated a Bulgarian army of 30,000 men in the Battle of Silistra, and occupied most of the Dobruja.
 According to the Bulgarian historian Vasil Zlatarski, Sviatoslav seized 80 towns in northeastern Bulgaria.
 They were looted and destroyed but not permanently occupied.
 Tsar Peter I suffered an epileptic stroke when he received news of the defeat.
 The Rus' wintered at Pereyaslavets, while the Bulgarians retreated to the fortress of Dorostolon (Silistra).
-The next year, Sviatoslav left with part of his army to counter a Pecheneg attack on his capital at Kiev (incited either by the Byzantines or, according to the East Slavic Primary Chronicle, by the Bulgarians).
+The next year, Sviatoslav left with part of his army to counter a Pecheneg attack on his capital at Kiev (incited either by the Byzantines or, according to the Primary Chronicle, by the Bulgarians).
 At the same time, Tsar Peter sent a new embassy to Byzantium, a visit that was recorded by Liutprand of Cremona.
 In contrast to their previous reception, this time the Bulgarian envoys were treated with great honour.
 Nevertheless, Nikephoros, confident of his position, demanded harsh terms: Tsar Peter was to resign and be replaced by Boris, and the two young emperors, Basil and Constantine, were to be married to Bulgarian princesses, daughters of Boris.

 Peter retired to a monastery, where he died in 969, while Boris was released from Byzantine custody and recognized as Tsar Boris II.
 For the moment, it appeared that Nikephoros' plan had worked.
 However, Sviatoslav's brief sojourn into the south awakened in him the desire to conquer these fertile and rich lands.
 In this intention he was apparently encouraged by the former Byzantine envoy, Kalokyros, who coveted the imperial crown for himself.
-Thus, after defeating the Pechenegs, he set up viceroys to rule Russia in his absence and turned his sights southward again.
+Thus, after defeating the Pechenegs, he set up viceroys to rule Kievan Rus' in his absence and turned his sights southward again.